- Home

 Vitamin D is a fat-soluble vitamin.
 It occurs naturally in a small number of foods, like oily fish and mushrooms, and our bodies also produce it when ultraviolet rays from the sun hit our skin.

-Vitamin D is known mainly for its role in maintaining healthy bones and teeth, but it can help to beat tiredness and fatigue, too.
+Vitamin D is known mainly for its role in maintaining healthy bones and teeth, but it can also help beat tiredness and fatigue.

 Research has also drawn a link between low vitamin D levels and an increased risk of depression, of which fatigue is a common symptom.